SifatAli008/ClinicalForge/README.md

 * ✅ Access collaboration and findings pages (view-only)
 * ✅ Learn about the platform and its benefits
 * ✅ Understand the role-based access system
+* ✅ Access contact, privacy policy, and terms pages via footer

 ### For Healthcare Professionals (Contributors)

 * ✅ Google OAuth login for secure access
-* ✅ Validate clinical data collection forms
+* ✅ Advanced clinical data validation forms
-* ✅ Contribute parameter validation data
+* ✅ Comprehensive parameter validation with improved UI
 * ✅ Track your contributions and impact
 * ✅ Download your data for personal use
 * ✅ Connect with fellow professionals
 * ✅ Access profile management features
+* ✅ Contact support and access legal information

 ### For Researchers & Administrators